Chasing Rembrandt Through New York City.

 My quest to see every Rembrandt still in existence, takes me to The Big Apple - New York, where there’s more to see than 17th century masterpieces.

 To celebrate Mira’s birthday in August, we travelled to New York.
-I couldn’t miss an opportunity to visit some of Rembrandt’s most beloved paintings, and a lot of other incredible artwork along the way.
+While in the big city, I couldn’t miss an opportunity to visit some of Rembrandt’s most beloved paintings, and a lot of other incredible artwork along the way.

 First stop, The Metropolitan Museum of Art, or just THE MET for short.
 Housing over 2 million artworks and artifacts, It’s the kind of place where time can slip away quickly as you are immersed in some of mankind’s greatest creative expressions.